-8.2 The with rule - matching intermediate values
+9.2 The with rule - matching intermediate values

 Very often, we need to match on the result of an intermediate computation.
-Idris provides a construct for this, the with rule, inspired by views in Epigram1, which takes account of the fact that matching on a value in a dependently typed language can affect what we know about the forms of other values.
-In its simplest form, the with rule adds another argument to the function being defined.

-We have already seen a vector filter function.
-This time, we define it using with as follows:
+Idris provides a construct for this, the with rule, inspired by views in Epigram 1, which takes account of the fact that matching on a value in a dependently typed language can affect what we know about the forms of other values.
+In its simplest form, the with rule adds another argument to the function being defined, e.g. we have already seen a vector filter function, defined as follows: